 - Students who are collecting BRPs can do so from the Tutorial Office (Y4).
 You will be advised by email when to do this.

 - Your Cambridge email account and computing access will be made available to you before you arrive in Cambridge.

 - You will be given a unique Cambridge user name, known as a CRSid, which is always a combination of letters and numbers, e.g. abc12.
 You need this to log on to Raven, the University's authentication service, which gives access to many online resources.

 - Your CRSid is then combined with '@cam.ac.uk' to make up your email address, e.g. email@example.com.

 - You will receive an email from the University outlining the steps you will need to take to access your Cambridge email account and Raven password.
 This email should be received in early September.

-- Please note that the 'User Name' you will be asked to input in order to register for email and computing services is your CRSid, not your USN or UCAS reference number.
+- Please note that the 'User Name' you will be asked to input in order to register for email and computing services is your CRSid, not your USN or Postgraduate application number.

-- You will find it helpful to read the IT leaflet Getting Started with IT @ Cambridge from the University for new students.
-A copy will be sent to you in your information pack.
+- You will find it helpful to read the IT leaflet for new students Getting Started with IT @ Cambridge from the University Information Services.

 - The University has a Childcare Office to support students with children, which has two bursary schemes to help with the cost of childcare.

 Your first College bill

 - Many students contact us as soon as their place is confirmed to enquire about what they need to pay and when.
 You will not need to pay until after you arrive.

 - You will receive your College bill just before the start of each term as an email sent to your @cam email address.